 Combine a love of cars with a favorite sports team or another interest with a custom license plate or frame.
 Holiday shoppers can find items that honor music groups, car brands, political causes, and more.
-The Bully WL041-C GMC license plate frame ($13) and the Bell Automotive spike license plate frame ($14) are just two possibilities available on Amazon.
+The Bully WL041-C GMC license plate frame ($13) and the Bell Automotive spike license plate frame ($20) are just two possibilities available on Amazon.
 Novelty plates start at about $4, but first make sure state law allows non-standard plates on the front of a car.

 Car wash chains often sell gift cards that are good for a given dollar amount or a set number of cleanings.
 Another option is a gift card from an auto-detailing shop.
 These businesses use special materials to clean and wax vehicles by hand, achieving a virtual "like-new" appearance.
 The price of a full workup can hit $150, but a $25 gift card covers at least part of that expense.
 Many detailers also offer lower-priced services, such as interior- or exterior-only cleanings, which start at about $25.

 Do-it-yourself auto buffs can always use engine oil and oil filters.
 The total price of a case of oil can soar past $50, but 5-quart jugs -- plenty for a single oil change -- run less than $25.
-Cheap motor oils that boast high ratings on Walmart.com include Quaker State 5W30 Advanced Durability ($14 for 5 quarts) and Mobil 1 5W30 ($25 for 5 quarts).
-Good cheap oil filters include the Fram High Mileage HM16 ($6.50 on Amazon) and the Mobil 1 M1-110 Extended Performance ($9.74 on Amazon).
+Cheap motor oils and oil filters that boast high ratings include Mobil 1 5W30 ($25 for 5 quarts at Walmart) and Mobil 1 M1-110 Extended Performance ($11 on Amazon).
 Be sure the filter fits the recipient's vehicle and the oil is the specified type.

 Many car connoisseurs enjoy Nascar races, auto shows, or other vehicle-oriented events.
-"If you love cars, it's all there at an auto show -- dream cars, exotic cars, everything," says Barbara Pudney of the Paragon Group, which organizes shows in Boston, Denver, and other cities.
+"If you love cars, it's all there at an auto show — dream cars, exotic cars, everything," says Barbara Pudney of the Paragon Group, which organizes shows in Boston, Denver, and other cities.
 Adult tickets cost $10.
 Nascar holds events at tracks around the country, and tickets to the premiere Sprint Cup Series start at about $25 (but vary considerably by venue).
 If that's too pricey, many tracks sell gift certificates in any denomination.
 "Watching a race on TV doesn't do it justice," says Kristen Lestock, spokeswoman for the New Hampshire Motor Speedway.
 "Live is the way to go."